serilog/serilog-sinks-opentelemetry/README.md

     .CreateLogger();
 ```

-The default is to include all three fields.
+The example shows the default value; `IncludedData.MessageTemplateMD5HashAttribute` can
+also be used to add the MD5 hash of the message template.

 ## Example